-Deadline Documentation Required 01/03/2020 Application Acceptance Period Begins.
+Deadline Documentation Required 01/ 01 02 /2024 Application Acceptance Period Begins.
 Public Comment period starts.

-01/08/2020 Pre-Application Final Delivery Date (including waiver requests).
-02/14/2020 Deadline for submission of Application for .ftp access if preapplication not submitted.
-02/28/2020 End of Application Acceptance Period and Full Application Delivery Date. (including Quantifiable Community Participation documentation; Environmental Site Assessments (ESAs), Scope and Cost Reviews (SCRs); Appraisals; Primary Market Area Map; Site Design and Development Feasibility Report; all Resolutions necessary under §11.3 of this chapter related to Housing De-Concentration Factors).
-Final Input from Elected Officials Delivery Date (including Resolution for Local Government Support pursuant to §11.9(d)(1) of this chapter and State Representative Input pursuant to §11.9(d)(5) of this chapter).
-04/01/2020 Market Analysis Delivery Date pursuant to §11.205 of this chapter.
-05/01/2020 Deadline for Third Party Request for Administrative Deficiency.
+01/05/2024 Pre-Application Final Delivery Date (including waiver requests).
+02/15/2024 Deadline for submission of Request for Preliminary Determination in accordance with §11.8(d) of this chapter.
+02/15/2024 Deadline for submission of Application for .ftp access if pre-application not submitted.
+Deadline Documentation Required 03/01/2024 End of Application Acceptance Period and Full Application Delivery Date (including Quantifiable Community Participation documentation; Environmental Site Assessments (ESAs), Scope and Cost Reviews (SCRs); Appraisals; Primary Market Area Map; Feasibility Report; all Resolutions necessary under §11.3 of this chapter related to Housing De-Concentration Factors).
+Final Input from Elected Officials Delivery Date (including Resolution for Local Government Support pursuant to §11.9(d)(1) of this chapter and State Representative Input pursuant to §11.9(d)(5) of this chapter.

-Deadline Documentation Required Mid-May 2020 Scoring Notices Issued for Majority of Applications Considered "Competitive."
-06/19/2020 Public comment to be included in the Board materials relating to presentation for awards are due in accordance with 10 TAC §1.10.
-June 2020 On or before June 30, publication of the list of Eligible Applications for Consideration for Award in July.
-July 2020 Final Awards.
-Mid-August Commitments are Issued.
-11/02/2020 Carryover Documentation Delivery Date.
-11/30/2020 Deadline for closing under §11.9(c)(8) (if applicable) (not subject to an extension under 10 TAC §11.2(a) pursuant to the requirements of 10 TAC §11.9(c)(8)).
-07/01/2021 10% Test Documentation Delivery Date.
-12/31/2022 Placement in Service.
-Five business days after the date on the Deficiency Notice (without incurring point loss) Administrative Deficiency Response Deadline (unless an extension has been granted).
+05/03/2024 Deadline for Third Party Request for Administrative Deficiency.
+Early June 2024 Scoring Notices Issued for Majority of Applications Considered "Competitive."
+06/03/2024 Public comment deadline for the comment to be included in the Board materials relating to the July presentation of awards are due in accordance with §1.10.
+June 2024 On or before June 30, publication of the list of Eligible Applications for Consideration for Award in July.
+July 2024 On or before July 31, Board issuance of Final Awards.
+Deadline Documentation Required August 2024 Commitments are Issued.
+August 2024 11/01/2024 Commitments are Issued.
+Carryover Documentation Delivery Date.
+11/01/2024 Carryover Documentation Delivery Date.